gianluparri03/cucinassistant/README.md

 - [ ] A multi language UI
 - [ ] Recipe management
 - [ ] A confirmation email when signing up
-- [ ] Prepared statements everywhere
+- [ ] A better config system (maybe environment variables with defaults?)

 If you have any suggestion, found a bug or want to contribute, you can send me an email at [gianlucaparri03@gmail.com](mailto:gianlucaparri03@gmail.com), or just open a PR/issue.